 Maybe it’s the cherries.
 Even if this recipe calls for dried cherries, cherries are definitely a summer thing to me.
 Fresh ones will start popping up in groceries stores soon, and because I’m a cherry fanatic, I will find myself accidentally spending $25 on a bag of cherries because they’re deceptively expensive.
 Or not so deceptively since they are usually $6-$8/lb. and I should just know better.

-I felt that brown sugar frosting was the only way to go here.
+I felt that brown sugar frosting was the only way to go with these Cherry Bourbon Brownies.
 So far we have highlighted all the other key components to these brownies – the tart cherries, bourbon, and chocolate, but I wanted to reemphasize the brown sugar that ties everything together!
 There are recipes for really fluffy brown sugar frosting…. this is not that.
 It’s really thick.
 A brownie like this doesn’t call for big puffy dollops of fluffy and light.
 It calls for rich and thick.

-With all the lovely flavors packed into these brownies, they are quite irresistible and sure to be a summertime favorite!
+With all the lovely flavors packed into these Cherry Bourbon Brownies with Brown Sugar Frosting, they are quite irresistible and sure to be a summertime favorite!

 - 1 c. dried cherries